 1. Meet Fonske, the eternal student and fountain of wisdom

 Just like Manneken Pis in Brussels, Fonske is sometimes dressed in costumes appropriate for specific occasions.
-On the day we visited, he was sadly underdressed for the chill, but it appears his wardrobe ranges from casual gear to uniforms.
+On the day he posed for us, he was sadly underdressed for the chill, but it appears his wardrobe ranges from casual gear to uniforms.

 Meet Fonske, the eternal student of Leuven.
 He brings out his best gear for special occasions, but was au natural on the day we met him.